 Her lawyer, James Lockyer, said the decision means Nerissa Quewezance will be back at Anderson Lodge Healing Centre in Vancouver within 30 days.

-“This is a very important step for Nerissa towards her freedom and towards her belief in herself,” Lockyer told APTN News following the hearing.
+“This is a very important step for Nerissa towards her freedom and towards her belief in herself,” Lockyer told APTN News following the virtual hearing.

 Lockyer represents Nerissa and her older sister, Odelia, who are Saulteaux from Keeseekoose First Nation, in a bid to reduce or remove their second-degree murder convictions.

 The women were present during the brutal killing of farmer Anthony Joseph Dolff outside Kamsack, Sask., in 1993, but say they did not cause his death.

 Their male cousin confessed to the crime and was sentenced to five years.
 The women have always maintained their innocence despite each being sentenced to life in prison with no eligibility for parole until after 10 years.

 Older sister Odelia continues to serve her term in a western Canadian healing lodge while Nerissa is in a B.C. women’s facility after being arrested in July for violating her latest parole conditions.

 Lockyer said letters of reference from two retired judges (Harry LaForme and Juanita Westmoreland-Traoré), a sitting senator (Kim Pate), and a high-profile exoneree (David Milgaard) spoke volumes in Nerissa’s favour.

 “I had tremendous support letters,” he said.
 “We had about 10 of them and they were very powerful.”

 APTN, however, and other members of the media were denied observer status.